chickenPopcorn/EqEq/notes/whiteboard-eq-analysis.md

 ### Algorithm in Pseudocode

-Most helpful is the table shown in [TODO add link to whiteboard of nam's]()

 ```c
 for CTX'
   for EQ' = { ID', ASSGN, EXPR' } // note: only ASSIGN exprs exist